Initialize Otter

 Intro to Scrabble#

 Scrabble is a board game in which players lay tiles containing letters to spell words.
 Each letter has an associated point value based on the rarity of the letter.
-For instance, the very common letter E
+For instance, the very common letter E is worth only one point, while the much rarer Q is worth 10 points.
+The letter scores are shown in the table below:

 Score |